marcotrosi/diffee/README.md

 ## Ideas

+### New strategy
+- use maps or sets to avoid the sort-unique step and therefore lots of data DONE
+- do not delete anything from the Entry slice
+- instead figure out how to use the Hide() function
+- combine left and right into a single Entry struct
+- default diff detection by size followed by checksum if size is same
+- combine diff states and use enums

+### Others

 There is also the future idea to provide an interactive mode which brings it much closer to `Beyond Compare`.

 - `--interactive/-i`